AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/integrate/user-information.md

+# User information

-The data categories of UIKit include the following: Conversation list, contact list, group list, group member list, new request list, and chat page.
-These UI components need to display avatars and nicknames but do not have this data by default.
+The data categories of UIKit include the following: the Conversation list, contact list, group list, group member list, new request list, and chat page.
+These UI components display avatars and nicknames but do not have this data by default.
 The user provides data, and the UI component library uses the provided data to display avatars and nicknames.
 If the user does not provide this data, the default avatar and ID are used.

-`DataProfileProvider` can be used to implement the initialization, update, and acquisition of avatars and nicknames.
+You can use `DataProfileProvider` to implement the initialization, update, and acquisition of avatars and nicknames.

 There are two main implementation methods: Registering data to provide callbacks and actively updating data.